 That’s not too surprising, considering that unlike previous generations of EPA-compliant engines, the 07 version of ultra-clean heavy-duty truck engines underwent extensive lab and real-world testing prior to rollout.

-“The engines are performing very well as expected,” confirmed Jim McNamara, spokesman for Volvo Trucks North America.
+“The engines are performing very well as expected,” confirmed Jim McNamara of Volvo Trucks North America.
 That response is resonated by each of the major engine manufacturers when asked how their 07 engines are faring.

 “The drivers have for the most part been very pleased with the performance,” added Mike Powers, product development manager, global on-highway engines with Caterpillar.
 “I think as a rule, we have had unanimous feedback from the field that performance has exceeded expectations.
 They run as well as any engines they have ever operated – above our expectations.”